kuttiproject/driver-vbox-images/PACKER.md

 ## Build Prerequisites

 1. Oracle VirtualBox, version 6.0 or above.
 The `VBoxManage` tool must be on the path.
 2. HashiCorp Packer, version 1.7.2 or above.
+NOTE: 1.8.0 has a problem with OVA files.
 3. A Debian netinst ISO image.
 This has to be downloaded into a folder called ISO in this directory, and its name and checksum updated in the `kutti.step1.pkr.hcl` file.

 ## Build Instructions